waiting-for-dev/follow/README.md

 wrapping.

 Any fetcher can be used, but `Follow` tries to ship with common ones.
-Right now, it only provides a feed fetcher.
+Right now there is a fetcher to take entries from a RSS feed and another one to take them scraping a web page.

 The function `directoryFromFetched` can be used to glue a subject with some fetched content: